-I was reminded of one dialogue between Buddha and Ānanda when Ānanda asks the Buddha whether it is easy to think of nirvana.
-The Buddha replied, "Yes, it is very difficult to think of nirvana, but a thousand times more difficult to think about thinking."
+I was reminded of one dialogue between Buddha and when Ānanda asks the Buddha whether it is easy to think of .
+The Buddha replied, “Yes, it is challenging to think of nirvana, but thousand times more difficult to think about thinking.”

-Yes, thinking about it can be a pointless thing at all. Čiurlionis wrote in a letter to his brother: "Don’t suffer!
-Thinking, especially about yourself, you will never find good".
-It doesn't make sense.
-It's the same as, well...
-He used that word; I didn't find it anywhere — "wszechbyt" — presence.
-There is no answer there for what it is.
+Yes, thinking about it can be a pointless thing at all. wrote in a letter to his brother: “Don’t suffer!
+Thinking, especially about yourself, you will never find good”.
+It doesn’t make sense.

 No, everybody awakens inner voice to one another, and somebody also awakened mine, maybe not always successfully, but sometimes.
 I remember different things, I carry that within me, I try to share, and I know that I will take many, many things with me without sharing, it will only be mine and no heritage.
 Or maybe through some intermediates or someone else.

 Yes, but you share what fate has sent you.
 I remember my pedagogical work with very untalented people too, where you could say that it’s almost pointless, but there is always a meaning.
 It was possible to joke like this while talking at the Conservatory for students centenary.
-Maybe I was in the final year already, maybe not, maybe the final year colleagues were doing a performance and there was a scene with Professor Balys Dvarionas…
+Maybe I was in the final year already, perhaps not, maybe the final year colleagues were performing, and there was a scene with Professor Balys Dvarionas.

-Rabindranath Tagore was a very valuable, very close to me, and made a huge impact in my young days.
+was a very valuable, very close to me, and made a significant impact in my young days.
 Also, Heine.
 I read, quoted and translated a lot of his work.
 All kinds of things remain.

-As you mentioned the boundary that ends an episode called your life, probably biological, then maybe some social, spiritual, there is still a limit to such possibilities.
-The thought from Jack Kerouac's "On the Road" stuck in me.
-There was a rural philosopher or rural hobo who impressed young people traveling by car in America with a broken car — about death.
-He shrugged: what is there, there's nothing to talk about: when you die, you're dead, and that's it.
+As you mentioned the boundary that ends an episode called your life, probably biological, then maybe some social, spiritual, there is still a limit to such possibilities — the thought from ’s “On the Road” stuck in me.
+There was a rural philosopher or rural hobo who impressed young people travelling by car in America with a broken car — about death.
+He shrugged: what is there, there’s nothing to talk about: when you die, you’re dead, and that’s it.

 But if you take that formula, you still are.
 You’re dead.
-And you may be dead because you lived before that.
+And you may be gone because you lived before that.
 If you had not lived, you would not even have died.
 [Laughs]

 It’s okay if I’m not sentenced to die.
 An old man was sentenced to death for stigmatizing youth.